SpecFlowOSS/SpecFlow/docs/Installation/Project-and-Item-Templates.md

 ## Visual Studio Templates

-You need to have the [SpecFlow Visual Studio Extension](Installation.md) installed.
+It is required to have the [SpecFlow Visual Studio Extension](Installation.md) installed.

 ### Project Template

-You can find it in the `New project` dialog, when you search for `SpecFlow`.
+You can find the `SpecFlow Project` in the `New project` dialog, when you search for `SpecFlow`.
 ![Create new project dialog](../_static/images/CreateNewProjectDialog.png)

 After the normal configuration of your project (location, name, ...), you will get to a step to choose your .NET version and test framework for the new project.
 ![SpecFlow configuration for your project](../_static/images/CreateNewProjectDialog_SpecFlow.png)

-This will create you a project with all needed NuGet packages:
+Clicking on `Next` will create you a new project with all required NuGet packages:
 ![Created project](../_static/images/CreatedProject.png)

 ### Item Template